terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 <img src="/assets/M-02.png" alt="drones" width="22%">

 **NOTE: About my use of "tiny" demos and analysis based on Alex-Net CNNs (2012) and GPT-3 (2020) throughout this site**.
 The core of AI is not rapidly evolving.
-Thats one reason why AI continues to focus on ramping up brute-force computation ("scaling").
 The simple demos on this site are the best demos if you want to understand the core mechanics of how AI really works.
-For example, page **[2.3.6.1b D5 tiny TF algorithm details](/2.3.6.1b-d5-tiny-tf-algorithm-details/)** (draft, WIP) explains in detail the simplest demo (its not simple) of the LLM TF QKV (context) mechanism (*see "TF QKV (context)" in the center of the diagram above*).
-The pic below is from a video I was watching on 26.0629.
-That one line "key-value caches need to be maintained" explains (part of) the reason why AI needs so much memory.
-Google "what is a kv cache" for details.
+For example, page **[2.3.6.1b D5 tiny TF algorithm details](/2.3.6.1b-d5-tiny-tf-algorithm-details/)** (draft, WIP) explains in detail the simplest demo (its not simple) of the LLM TF QKV (context) mechanism

 *QKV is still the core of LLM AI (**[video](https://youtu.be/lSDC6-BdVus?t=357)**)* <br>
 <img src="/assets/kv.png" alt="drones" width="40%">